 In this paper, Peter Verhoog demonstrates, how to speed up VaR calculation using the Techila Distributed Computing Engine.
 TDCE is a next generation grid that supports R language and MATLAB, and integrates directly with RStudio and MATLAB.
 The available MATLAB and R code examples enable performance comparison of the model in these two popular programming environments.

 The results show that there are differences in the performance of R language and MATLAB.
-On the other hand, Techila Distributed Computing Engine is a next generation grid computing that makes it easy to scale out the processing.
+On the other hand, Techila Distributed Computing Engine is a next generation grid computing that makes it easy to scale out the processing, even in prototyping and development.
 Power that is easily scalable will reduce the effect of MATLAB’s and R’s performance differences.
 When using Techila, the user can choose his or her weapon based on which has the most useful libraries, toolboxes and packages, which supports the fastest time-to-market, and which is best for the R&D innovation.